kyrienguyen5701/Machine-Learning---Coursera/README.md

 # Machine-Learning---Coursera
-What I have learned from the machine learning course provided by Stanford University on Coursera.
+My programs for assignments from the machine learning course provided by Stanford University on Coursera.